ChalmersGU-data-structure-courses/dsabook/src/A03-api.md

     interface SortedMap extends Map:
         firstKey()               // Returns the first (smallest) key.
 Raises an exception if the map is empty. lastKey()                // Returns the last (largest) key.
-Raises an exception if the map is empty. floorKey(key)            // Returns the closest key <= k, or None if there is no key. ceilingKey(key)          // Returns the closest key >= k, or None if there is no key. lowerKey(key)            // Returns the closest key < k, or None if there is no such element. higherKey(key)           // Returns the closest key > k, or None if there is no such element. keysBetween(key1, key2)  // Returns all keys k such that k1 <= k <= k2.
+Raises an exception if the map is empty. floorKey(key)            // Returns the closest key <= k, or nothing if there is no key. ceilingKey(key)          // Returns the closest key >= k, or nothing if there is no key. lowerKey(key)            // Returns the closest key < k, or nothing if there is no such element. higherKey(key)           // Returns the closest key > k, or nothing if there is no such element. keysBetween(key1, key2)  // Returns all keys k such that k1 <= k <= k2.